Oakland Zoo Executive Team

 In a massive undertaking representing the best in Oakland Zoo’s collaboration with community leaders, political leaders, and the diverse members of our Bay Area community, Nik oversaw the development of the California Trail, a $71-million-dollar project that included a Leed-certified Veterinary Hospital (opened in 2012), a Biodiversity Center (opened in 2013), and the California Trail (opened in 2018).

-A 26-year resident in the Bay Area, Nik holds an MBA from U.C.
-Berkeley and has been a board member for Heyday Books, Community Initiatives, and Slide Ranch.
+As a multi-decade resident in the Bay Area, Nik holds an MBA from U.C.
+Berkeley.
 Before Oakland Zoo, Nik worked in international public policy at the World Resources Institute and World Bank, in corporate responsibility at Business for Social Responsibility, and in a more traditionally commercial role at Levi Strauss & Co.
-The father of two teenagers, Nik lives in Alameda.

 Kristin Heller